 The fee range stated is a guide.
 Fees are negotiable and may be higher or lower than this range based on the nature of the account.
 Factors affecting fee percentages include the size of the account, complexity of asset structures, and other factors.
 Evermay, at its sole discretion, may consider a fixed fee in lieu of an asset based management fee.
 Investment advisory services begin with the effective date of the Investment Advisory Agreement (the “Agreement”), which is the date the client signs the Agreement.

 Fees will be debited directly from each client’s account.
 The advisory fee is billed in advance at the beginning of each calendar quarter, and the value used for the fee calculation will be determined using the account value as of the last day of the previous quarter.
 Any contributions and/or withdrawals made during a calendar quarter may cause an adjustment to the advisory fee.
 Generally, any contributions and/or withdrawals intra quarter which result in a prorated quarterly fee adjustment of over one hundred dollars is charged or credited to the client.

 Clients whose fees are directly debited will provide written authorization to debit advisory fees from their accounts held by a qualified custodian chosen by the client.
-Each quarter, clients may receive a bill from Evermay itemizing the fees to be debited, including the formula used to calculate the fee, the amount of assets on which the fee is based, and the time period covered by the fee.
+Each quarter, clients may receive a bill from Evermay itemizing the fees to be debited, the amount of assets on which the fee is based, and the time-period covered by the fee.
 The invoice may additionally state that the fee was not independently calculated by the custodian.
 The client should also receive a statement from their account custodian showing all transactions in their account, including the fee.